 Forward preparation for travel is essential.
 When travelling by plane, a good part of your trip is spent at airports.
 In fact, on many trips you spend more time at an airport than you do flying.
 When traveling with a child who has special needs every step you take needs to be very carefully planned.
-The second and third websites listed are from U.S. sources but have application to special needs travel globally.

 - Website: travelsecure.infrastructure.gov.au/international/special_needs.aspx (Provides information to help passengers with special needs get through security checks as easily and as smoothly as possible.)